campbell17/campbell17-v2/journal/draft-untitled.md

 What is your personal WAR?

 WAR, not to be confused with war, stands for Wins Above Replacement and is a term used in baseball statistics to evaluate a player's supposed value over a ficticious replacement player of average abilities.
-While baseball nerds argue over its accuracy like actual nerds argue over the pronunciation of GIF, the concept popped into my head recently while I was daydreaming about my life.
+While some baseball nerds argue over its accuracy like actual nerds argue over the pronunciation of GIF, the concept provoked a train of thought recently while I was daydreaming about my life.
+Do I behave in a manner that would bring about a void if I disappeared?
+More to the point, how big is that void?

+Let's look at the opposite side.
+And let's lower the stakes from people to...let's say cats.
+My cat is an asshole.
+She didn't used to be this way, but she's getting old so her cuteness levels have dropped and her shitting-on-the-carpet levels have skyrocketed.

 <!-- Notes: How am I impacting the lives of the people I'm close to?
 What about acquaintences?
 Coworkers?
 Strangers?
 Am I there for the people around me compared to the average schmuck? -->

 DO NOT "ACT".
 THIS IS NOT LINKEDIN.